jatss007/InterviewBit/README.md

 # InterviewBit
 Segregate Photos

-The assignment was to segregate photos in folders of year and further by month.
+The script is to segregate photos in folders of year and further by month.
-Structure will look like this. year-
+Structure will look like this.
-    month-- 01
-          -- img1
-          -- img2
-    month --02
-          -- img3
-    month --03
-.
-.
-.
-2020
-    -- 01
+Year---> month--> All the photos corresponding to that year and month